crunaprotocol/cruna-protocol/README.md

 If your goal is to build a plugin, look at the contracts in [contracts/mocks/plugin-example](./contracts/mocks/plugin-example) to start from.

 ## History

+**1.0.0-beta.7**
+- Add common event emitters for managers, instead of emitting via the vault, to allow the manager to evolve independently from the vault

 **1.0.0-beta.6**
 - Require signature, if protectors are active, to plug a new plugin, disable and re-enable a plugin, and to authorize/de-authorize a plugin to transfer the NFT